 I would like to emphasize that these looks are sometimes ‘too much’ when applying them to some images.
 I did that intentionally so you can simply drag back the ‘amount’ slider a little bit and get the desired result.

-If you decide to buy these looks, make sure to let me know if you like them and show me some images created with them.
+If you decide to buy these Presets, make sure to let me know if you like them and show me some images created with them.
 I’m always happy to take a look and give feedback :)

 Check out Albert's Ultimate Guide to Forest Photography